KunalKokate/OpenROAD_7nmDesignContest_by_VSD_UCSD/README.md

 * Power consumption - Lower the power consumed in such a low-power design, better the design.
 * Timing - (Target -> Worst Negative Slack = O)

+Negative Slack: A negative slack occurs when the actual delay of the signal exceeds the expected delay, i.e., the actual arrival time follows the required arrival time.
+The presence of negative slack indicates that the design is unable to operate at the specified clock frequency.

+Worst negative slack (WNS): If WNS is positive then it means that the path passes.
+If it is negative, then it means the path fails

+Total negative slack (TNS): It is the sum of the (real) negative slack in your design.
+If 0, then the design meets timing.
+If it is a positive number, then it means that there is negative slack in the design (hence your design fails).
+It cannot be negative.

 To view reports for the same, run the below TCL commands in OpenROAD GUI in the section below,

     report_worst_slack